UniExeterRSE/LCAT-archived/docs/sources.md

 many to many mapping from boundary IDs to all the climate grid IDs they overlap or intesect with.

+Create the caches - this works across all boundaries and all climate rcp/season tables.

+    $ ./build cache_climate

 ### GeoTiff CRS

 For reference, this is the coordinate reference system for the GeoTiffs